vinayv-456/react-problems-tricky/README.md

-This repository contains has some of tricky and nice problems which I came accross in react.
+This repository contains has some of tricky and nice problems which I came accross in frontend.